 Introduction School’s minister, Nick Gibb, frequently talks about the national curriculum in terms of a canon.
 In ancient Greek, a canon referred to a measuring rod, which could offer a symbolic description of the current education system.
 The canon of the medieval education system was the gospels; the trivium introduced the medieval elite to the word of… Continue reading On the sacred and profane of powerful knowledge

 In this blog, I intend to address the issue of discovery learning.
 Critics have claimed that discovery learning has been the dominant ideology in education for much of the past 50 years.
 Some consider it to be the cause of many of the problems suffered by education during that period.
 I want to address the… Continue reading An argument for discovery learning in early years classrooms

-Introduction In this blog, I would like to offer a view of the progressive v traditionalist dichotomy through the lens of structure, culture and agency.
-I am also going to argue that ideas can exist as material objects in the social world.
-There is a proviso; the ideas must have the potential to be understood.… Continue reading Traditionalist and progressive knowledge: causally related but analytically distinct
+Introduction In this blog, I offer a view of the progressive v traditionalist dichotomy through the lens of structure, culture and agency.
+I am going to argue that ideas can exist as material objects in the social world.
+There is a proviso; the ideas must have the potential to be understood.
+Consider hieroglyphics; for a considerable period… Continue reading Traditionalist and progressive knowledge: causally related but analytically distinct

 There is no excerpt because this is a protected post.

 Can an idea be “real” like a light bulb or a torch?
 Does the text of a book contain something more than just symbols on a page?
 Do ideas have a causal effect measurable by empirical science?
 I was pondering these questions whilst watching the world pour opprobrium on Donald Trump’s comments about Muslims.
 Few… Continue reading On the value of ideas and the search for causality in the classroom